16 Bad Habits Intelligent Men Tend to Have in Common

 Getty Images

-Intelligent men often forget that not everyone’s brain works at the same rpm as theirs.
-They’ll launch into complex explanations or make obscure references, then look confused when they’re met with blank stares.
-It’s not arrogance, just a blind spot — hey genuinely forget that their thought process isn’t universal.
+They often forget that not everyone is processing information at the same speed they are.
+They’ll launch into a complex explanation or drop a niche, obscure reference, and then look genuinely confused when they’re met with blank stares.
+It isn’t always arrogance; it’s more of a blind spot where they forget that their specific thought process isn’t a universal standard.

 3. They struggle to switch off their brains.